Graph Agent Network: Empowering Nodes with Inference Capabilities for Adversarial Resilience: The Proposed Method

 $\blacktriangleright$ Neighboring confidence function $\mathcal{N}_i: \mathbb{R}^{1\times 2d_z}\to\mathbb{R}$, a binary-classifier that infers whether two given node features are ground-truth neighbors, and the conclusion is provided in the form of a confidence value.
-We have proved that any two nodes on $\mathcal{G}$ can be inferred neighborhood relationship by a $2d_z \times 1$-dimensional trainable matrix (see Theorem~\ref{thm_3}).
+We have proved that any two nodes on $\mathcal{G}$ can be inferred neighborhood relationship by a $2d_z \times 1$-dimensional trainable matrix (\emph{c.f.} Theorem~\ref{thm_3}).

-\emph{Notably, while intuitive perception suggests that $\mathcal{D}_i$ and $\mathcal{N}_i$ can be effectively trained end-to-end, this is infeasible in GAgN due to potential adversaries exist and agents' limited view, restricting access to ample global training samples.}